JC-Projects/Source-Available-Rendering-Workflow-for-Ligand-Binding-Conformity/README.md

 -
 Current future plans are as follows:
 - Add more examples of well-known molecule binding conformities to the render samples library
+- Add a way of visualising bonds between ligand and target
 - Create a free material library so others can create a greater variety of visually appealing biochemical renders

 **🔨TOOLS USED**